-Congress can raise the alarm bells regarding specific at-risk populations throughout South Sudan, as well as those in Yida camp, Maban camp and trapped across the border in war-torn Nuba and Blue Nile, and continue to ensure the funding is available for innovative relief interventions that will no doubt continue saving countless South Sudanese and Sudanese lives.
+longress can raise the alarm bells regarding specific at-risk populations throughout South Sudan, as well as those in Yida camp, Maban camp and trapped across the border in war-torn Nuba and Blue Nile, and continue to ensure the funding is available for innovative relief interventions that will no doubt continue saving countless South Sudanese and Sudanese lives.

+The CHAIRMAN.
+Thank you.
 Ms. Knopf.

 STATEMENT OF HON.
-KATE ALMQUIST KNOPF, ADJUNCT FAC-ULTY, AFRICA CENTER FOR STRATEGIC STUDIES, NATIONAL DEFENSE UNIVERSITY, WASHINGTON, DC
+KATE ALMQUIST KNOPF, ADJUNCT FAC-ULTY, AFRICA CENTER FOR STRATEGIC STUDIES, NATIONAL DEFENSE UNIVERSITY, WASHINGTON, DC tify before you today.

-Ms. KNOPF.
-Thank you, Chairman Menendez, Ranking Member Corker, and members of the committee, for the opportunity to testify before you today.
+Ms. Knopf.
+Thank you, Chairman Menendez, Ranking Member Corker, and members of the committee, for the opportunity to tes-